Sack of Youghal: Sack

 As one of the main bases of English power in southern Munster, the town of Youghal was selected by FitzGerald for attack.
-The first act which he undertook after command of the overall rebel force passed to him was to lead an Irish rebel force to attack the town; Youghal was captured by the rebels, and the English Army presence in the town (serving as Youghal's garrison) were massacred.
+The first act which he undertook after the command of the overall rebel force passed to him was to lead an Irish rebel force to attack the town; Youghal was captured by the rebels, and the English Army presence in the town (serving as Youghal's garrison) were massacred.
 FitzGerald also ordered the execution of a number of English officials by hanging.

 His troops then started to brutally sack the town, looting and burning the homes of the townsfolk.
-A group of soldiers and civilians made a last stand at a town gate, but were ultimately overrun and slaughtered.
+A group of soldiers and civilians made a last stand at a town gate but were ultimately overrun and slaughtered.
 One of FitzGerald's allies, MacCarthy Mór, launched a similar attack on the English-held port of Kinsale.
-After Youghal was captured, much of the territory around the English-held areas of Munster were ravaged by the native Irish, and a blockade was established around the city of Cork, where numerous people fled to escape the destruction throughout the province.
+After Youghal was captured, much of the territory around the English-held areas of Munster was ravaged by the native Irish, and a blockade was established around the city of Cork, where numerous people fled to escape the destruction throughout the province.